TEMP0ST/temp0st.github.io/_posts/2020-11-15-live-coding.md

 - coding
 ---

-There are a number of free online tools that can help you learn a new prohgramming language or conduct an analysise of your own data directly from your browser.
-Most come supported with a number of tutorials to get you started, and the best part is there's no software to install and nothing to configure on your computer.
+There are a number of free online tools that can help you learn a new programming language or analyze your own data directly from your browser.
+Most come with a number of tutorials to get you started, and the best part is there's no software to install and nothing to configure on your computer.

-Services
+## Services
-===

 **CloudStor SWAN** - https://www.aarnet.edu.au/network-and-services/cloud-services/cloudstor